 Higher doses of hydrocortisone must be supplied for medical emergencies as the body is unable to make its own cortisol in response to stressful situations.
-Patients should also carry an intramuscular hydrocortisone injection in case of vomiting, a steroid card and wear Medic-Alert jewellery.
+Patients should also carry an intramuscular hydrocortisone injection in case of vomiting and a steroid card, and wear Medic-Alert jewellery.

 Although congenital adrenal hyperplasia is a lifelong condition, it can be very successfully treated with the right balance of steroid medication and patients can lead full and active lives.